-So, on top of the obvious benefits of functional strength which are helping you in everyday life, it does also have a few more tricks up its sleeve too.
-It’s not all about being able to lift big weights after all.
+So, on top of the obvious benefits of functional strength, which help you in everyday life, it does also have a few more tricks up its sleeve too.
+It’s not all about being able to lift big weights, after all.

 Building muscle is bound to happen when you’re using big compound exercises, and that’s precisely what happens when you want to develop functional strength.
 Strength and muscle tend to go hand in hand, after all.